Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 This portfolio is extremely simple and highly diversified.
 As I said, the percentages can vary.
 Between 20% and 40% allocated to Swiss stocks is a good range.
 So you could go 25/75 or 60/40, for instance.
 Anything between 20% and 40% would be fine.
 Adding more Swiss stocks will reduce your currency risk but reduce your returns.

 Now, we can look into the ETFs.
-Which one you use will depend on whether you have access to U.S. ETF or not.
+Which one you use will depend on whether you can access U.S. ETF.
+Then, we will see how to add bonds to the mix.

 ETF Portfolio with U.S. ETFs